Below is a transcription of Thomas Jefferson's last will and testament.

 [The following text is included only in the court copy of the will.]

-- Thomas Jefferson's copy of his last will and testament is located at the University of Virginia.
-A facsimile of the will appears in L&B, 19 (front papers).
-It is also recorded in the Albemarle County Will Book, 8:248-250.
+Thomas Jefferson's copy of his last will and testament is located at the University of Virginia.
+A facsimile of the will appears in L&B, 19:xv-xxix (front papers).
+A transcription is available at Founders Online.
+The will is also recorded in the Albemarle County Will Book, 8:248-50.